Unit at a glance

 Students can research using these links:

-Section 2 – What are the roles and responsibilities of the different levels of government in Australia?
+Section 2 – What are the roles and responsibilities of Australia's three levels of government?

 (approximately four to six lessons, including assessment)